 *These are general guidelines and each request will be reviewed by the Committee.

-After an initial meeting with the Financial Success Coach or another member of the New College Emergency Fund Committee, the student will complete the online application form and supply necessary additional documentation.
-Applicants may be required to submit additional supporting documentation as deemed necessary by the Committee to receive final approval of the request.
-All funds awarded will be disbursed to the student via check or third party vendor pending committee decision.
-Receipts may be required from a vendor if paid directly to the vendor.
+Applicants may be required to submit additional supporting documentation as deemed necessary by the Committee to receive final approval of request.
+All funds awarded will be disbursed to student account or third party vendor pending committee decision.
+Receipts may be required from vendor if paid directly to vendor.

 The New College Emergency Fund is not intended to be a means of ongoing regular support.
 Assistance for emergencies will be limited to once per academic semester.
 The maximum amount available per student or family unit for the New College Emergency Fund is not to exceed $2500 per degree.
 Exceptions to these guidelines will be considered by the Committee on a case by case basis.